rcasanovan/weather-app/README.md

 ## Third-Party Libraries

-* [RealmSwift](https://github.com/realm/realm-cocoa) (3.7.6): A mobile database that runs directly inside phones, tablets or wearables
+* [RealmSwift](https://github.com/realm/realm-cocoa) (3.7.6): A mobile database that runs directly inside phones, tablets or wearables.
 * [ReachabilitySwift](https://github.com/ashleymills/Reachability.swift) (4.2.1): Replacement for Apple's Reachability re-written in Swift with callbacks.
+* [CollectionViewCenteredFlowLayout](https://github.com/Coeur/CollectionViewCenteredFlowLayout) (1.0.1): A layout for UICollectionView that aligns the cells to the center.
+* [Firebase](https://firebase.google.com): A Backend as aService —BaaS—.

 ## Support && contact